aliasttt/aliasttt/README.md

 Hi there, I'm Ali 👋
 Welcome to my GitHub profile!
-I'm a junior web developer with a passion for creating beautiful and functional web applications.
+I'm a web developer with a passion for creating beautiful and functional web applications.
 Here, you'll find projects that showcase my skills and interests in web development.

 About Me